ZapFile.ai

 Step-by-Step: Android to iPhone Private Transfer

-- Download: Tap Download.
-The file transfers directly from the Android browser to the iPhone browser — device to device, no server in between.
+5. Download: Tap Download.
+The file downloads from Cloudflare's edge network to the iPhone browser — encrypted, fast, no app required.

 What Makes This Genuinely Private

 The privacy case rests on architecture, not just policy claims.
-In a P2P WebRTC transfer:
+With Zapfile's encrypted transfer:

-- No file exists on any server after the transfer completes — or during it
+• No file exists on any server after the transfer completes — only on the recipient's device

-- The link expires automatically, so there's nothing to clean up
+• The link expires automatically after download, so there's nothing to clean up

 File Types and Size: What to Expect